apollographql/apollo-kotlin/libraries/apollo-gradle-plugin/testProjects/README.md

 They expect a plugin and other dependencies to be published in apollo-kotlin/build/localMaven.

-The tests will be run with the `:libraries:apollo-gradle-plugin:test` tasks.
+The tests will be run with the `:libraries:apollo-gradle-plugin:allTests` tasks.
 You can also debug individual projects by running gradle tasks manually:

     ../../gradlew -p $projectName $taskName.